 Susan Ariel Aaronson

-Research Professor and Director of the Digital Trade and Data Governance Hub, also GWU Cross-Disciplinary Fellow, Affiliate, Institute for International Economic Policy; Sigur Center, and Institute for Science and Technology Policy
+Research Professor and Director of the Digital Trade and Data Governance Hub, George Washington University

-Susan Ariel Aaronson is Research Professor of International Affairs and Director of the Digital Trade and Data Governance Hub.
+Susan Ariel Aaronson is a Research Professor and Director of the Digital Trade and Data Governance Hub at George Washington University.
 Aaronson conceived of and directs the Hub, which aims to educate policymakers, the press and the public about domestic and international data governance issues from digital trade to public data governance.

 Aaronson is also a Cross-Disciplinary Fellow and affiliate at GWU’s Institute for International Economic Policy, the Institute for Science and Technology Policy and the Sigur Center.
 She is also a Senior Fellow at the think tank Center for International Governance Innovation (GIGI) in Canada where she publishes much of her research

 Aaronson is currently directing projects on mapping data governance; and writing on comparative advantage in data; trade as a tool to counter disinformation; data and national security, and America’s approach to stimulating AI.
 Her research has been funded by the Hewlett, MacArthur, Koch, Ford, and Rockefeller Foundations; governments such as the Netherlands, U.S., and Canada; the UN, ILO, and World Bank, and U.S. corporations including Ford Motor and Levi Strauss.